 5) Adhere to trail and boundary closures on the descent as well as Your Responsibility Code to avoid conflict with downhill users and ski area personnel.

 6) Dogs on leash are permitted only in parking areas at Mt.
 Bachelor.
 Practice canine courtesy by cleaning up and removing dog waste.
-Dogs are not permitted within the ski area boundary, i.e. on ski runs or slopeside in base areas.
+Dogs are not permitted within the ski area boundary, i.e. on ski runs or slopeside in base area.

 7) If you pack it in, please pack it out.
 Help keep Mt.
 Bachelor and Deschutes National Forest stay clean.